Road King

 I don't think I'll be keeping this old Mesinger seat.
 You can get a better view of the neat seatstay arrangement, though.

 I pretty much immediately began stripping it down, and was really pleased with how easy that went.
 I was prepared for every bolt to be stripped, a rusted-in-place seat post and stem, and all sorts of other horrors.
-But really it came apart with no problems, with just a little penetrating oil and patience.
+But really it came apart with no problems, just a little penetrating oil and patience.

 Stripped down, it weighed in at 8 pounds.
 No featherweight, to be sure, but only a few ounces more than a modern aluminum mountain bike frame I won't shame by name.